Progressive tax: Hayek's argumentation

 Friedrich Hayek viewed the implementation of progressive tax systems as incompatible with the principles of an open and liberal society.
-He argued that the imposition of higher taxes on higher incomes creates a bias against economic wealth and negatively impacts the incentives of the working age.
+He argued that imposing higher taxes on higher incomes creates a bias against economic wealth and negatively affects incentives for the working-age population.
 His thought stems from philosophical and moral theories.
-Hayek believed that fiscal problems are partly to its foundations in moral philosophy practiced by society.
+Hayek believed that fiscal problems are partly rooted in the moral philosophy practiced by society.
 Progressive tax prohibits the incentives of free market competition, whilst the wealth of the minority is subordinated to the democratic vote of a majority.
 This results in illegitimate transfers of political power.

-Hayek believed the sweeping rise of progressive tax has risen from deceptive justifications which in reality didn't bring fruit.
+Hayek believed the sweeping rise of progressive taxation stemmed from deceptive justifications that, in reality, didn't bear fruit.
 He claims the historical and methodological conditions gave way to the imposition of the system.
-He believed the system was established from ludicrous premises and failed to attain its redistributive goals.
-He said the progressive tax failed to benefit the poor, instead the benefit fell to the middle class who comprised the majority of voters, a majority which may push for tax changes.
+He believed the system was established on ludicrous premises and failed to attain its redistributive goals.
+He said the progressive tax failed to benefit people experiencing poverty; instead, the benefit fell to the middle class, who comprised the majority of voters, a majority that may push for tax changes.

 Hayek advocated for a flat (or proportional) tax rate.
-Estonia was one of the first countries in Europe to adapt such a tax system.
+Estonia was one of the first countries in Europe to adopt such a tax system.

 Nozick's argumentation

 Robert Nozick in his famous work 'Anarchy, State and Utopia' made the widely known statement: "Taxation of earnings from labor is on a par with forced labor".
 He acknowledged the difference between the previous forms of slavery, but holds the belief that it is just as immoral regardless.
-Nozick believed that the government should have limited role in most sectors, including the economy.
-He advocates for what's known as the 'minimal state', hence the government should not enforce 'redistribution' as it would minimize the rewards given by the free market forces.
-Whatever revenue is generated by taxes is to be spent on basic maintenance (i.e. road repairs).
+Nozick believed that the government should have a limited role in most sectors, including the economy.
+He advocates what's known as the 'minimal state'; hence, the government should not enforce 'redistribution' as it would minimize the rewards given by free-market forces.
+Whatever revenue is generated by taxes is to be spent on basic maintenance (i.e., road repairs).